Change… it’s the only constant.

 - Develop the attitude that your “thoughts” create your “reality.”
 It’s a bit of an overused concept, but it is true.
 If you approach change with negative thoughts, negative energy, and negative emotions, your situation will most likely have a negative outcome.

 - Let go.
+Surrender.
 Welcome the change.
-Believe that things happen for a reason, and if the change is a negative one, believe it brings a gift.
+Try and embrace the notion that life happens FOR US and not TO US– and if the change is a negative one, believe it brings a gift.
 Find the gift.
 The change has come upon you to learn a lesson.
 Find the lesson, and learn from it.
 When I did not get into MBA School, I was devastated.
 I thought my life was over.
 So, I took another road.
 And the outcome has been wonderful even though I couldn’t see it at the time.

 - Practice living in the moment.
 I learned about the power of living in the moment in great detail at Canyon Ranch as I have blogged about before.
-If you let your thoughts wander to past moments or future times, you won’t have the coping skills to face the change.
+If you allow your thoughts wander to past moments or future times, you will lose the proper coping skills to face the change.
 You will feel totally overwhelmed.
 So deal with today, today!
 It will all seem a lot less scary.

 Change is an opportunity for growth and positivity- even if it doesn’t come neatly packaged in a bow.
 Make the commitment to live life ON PURPOSE, and don’t be afraid to readjust your sail when the wind changes direction.

 I have never felt more alive and willing to grow.
+COVID has done a lot of that forcing.
 The wisdom is within all of us if we’re willing to move outside of our invisible box.

 Love and blessings,